a-leks-icon/AIRAL/corflow_scripts/tutorials/01_corflow_basics/README.md

 ### Name and Content

 `.name` contains an object's name.
 If it's a `Transcription`, `.name` contains the file's name without the file extension.
-If it's a `Segment`, `.name` contains the unique ID of that segment.
+If it's a `Segment`, `.name` contains the unique annotation ID of that segment.
 To access the annotation value of a segment, use `.content` instead:

 ```python
 from corflow import fromElan